 In 2019, the California State Auditor issued a report that recommended changes to the structure and operations of the CJP.
-The audit was initiated after significant media attention was focused on the judicial disciplinary system in the wake of a controversial sentence imposed by a Superior Court Judge on a defendant convicted of sexual assault, although neither CJP nor any of its counterparts in other states has the authority of an appellate court to review and substitute its own judgment as to the merits of a judge's rulings.
-(See Appendix 4 of CJP's 2016
+The audit was initiated in the wake of significant media attention focused on the judicial disciplinary system in conjunction with a controversial sentence imposed by a Superior Court Judge on a defendant convicted of sexual assault, although neither CJP nor any of its counterparts in other states has the authority of an appellate court to review and substitute its own judgment as to the merits of a judge's rulings.
+(See Appendix 4 of CJP's 2016 Annual Report.)

-Annual Report.)